MostOfLuck/brain-games/README.md

 ## About

-Brain games - A pack of console math games that are made to improve brain thingking abilities.
+Brain games - A pack of console math games that are made to improve brain thingking skills.
 Thoose games were made with JavaScript and fully supported by MacOs and Linux.

 ## Documentation